Seil0/cemu_UI/README.md

 2. make sure you have the latest versionj of java 8 jdk installed
 3. place the unzip repository into your workspace and start eclipse, project should now be there **or** import the project to your workspace

+## FAQ

+* My game is not detected automaticaly
+  * You need to add it to the [games.db](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.db) database or you add it to the [games.csv](https://github.com/Seil0/cemu_UI/blob/master/downloadContent/games.csv) table so everyone can use it.
+* How can I update the games.db?
+  * Delete the games.db file in "C:\Users\USERNAME\Documents\cemu_UI" it will be downloaded again at the next start of cemu_UI.
+* I have another question
+  * make a new issue and let me know